two-torial/two-torial/docs/games/sega/ongeki/common/setup.md

 ## Installing segatools

 --8<-- "docs/snippets/sega/common/segatools_install.md"
-    - Find `mu3.zip` and extract it to your data's `App\Package` folder
+    - Find `mu3.zip` and extract it to your data's `App\package` folder

-    You should now have these files added to your `App\Package` directory:
+    You should now have these files added to your `App\package` directory:

     ```
     📂DEVICE